QuickRead: The UK GDPR

 Changes after Brexit

-The UK adopted the EU’s GDPR in 2018, but since the UK's withdrawal from the EU it has used its own version, known as the UK GDPR.
+The UK adopted the EU GDPR in 2018, but since the UK's withdrawal from the EU it has used its own version, known as the UK GDPR.

-The key principles, rights and obligations remain the same as before, but there are some amendments, mainly around international data transfers - get details on what's changed in our summary article.
+The key principles, rights, and obligations remain the same as before, but there are some amendments, mainly around international data transfers - see our summary article for more details.